KillrBee/HiddenPotentials/README.md

 # HiddenPotentials
-Analyze the Hidden Potential of LLMs tp perform on un-trained tasks.
+Analyze the Hidden Potential of LLMs to perform on un-trained tasks.

 Provides a simple method to examine the activation of Hidden Layers / Hidden Potentials found within an LLM.
 HiddenStatePrompts.json provide a series of prompts that will be fed into the code for analysis.
 1) Pre-made domain specific prompts can be selected by selecing [D]omain prompts.